wp-plugins/facebook-tools/readme.txt

 1. Make sure your template is calling *wp_head()* and *wp_footer()* to allow loading of the Facebook API library.

 == Changelog ==

+= 1.2.0 =
+* Added the new Facebook Send button.
+(See instructions for usage example)
+* Updated the Like button to include the new "send" parameter

 = 1.1.1 =
 * Added the ability to disable the automatic insertion of the Open Graph tags (in Facebook Tools > Facebook Tools panel).